Benefits of sorrel

 – Diuretic: Cooked sorrel leaves have a pleasant and refreshing taste, with a slight diuretic effect because it contains potassium and flavonoids (hyperin and hyperoside).
 Consumption may increase diuresis and help eliminate fluid retention.

-* More information on contraindications of sorrel in the listing above.
+* More information on contraindications of sorrel.

 External use treatments with sorrel